Pest Inspection Prices

 2026–2027 Outlook

-Pest inspection and treatment prices are expected to rise 3–5% through 2027.
-Termiticide chemical costs continue to increase, and licensing requirements are tightening in several states, reducing the supply of qualified operators.
-Homeowners in high-risk zones (QLD, coastal NSW, NT) should budget for annual inspections as a non-negotiable maintenance cost — the alternative is uninsured structural damage that dwarfs the inspection fee.
+Prices are expected to rise 3–5% through 2027.
+Homeowners in high-risk zones (QLD, coastal NSW, NT) should budget for annual inspections as a non-negotiable cost — uninsured structural damage dwarfs the inspection fee.

 What Is Usually Included